-With this approach and using a different communication channel 3 (instead of meeeting, it is now screencast), we achieve the following:
+With this approach and using a different, now asynchronous communication channel (instead of meeeting, it is now screencast), we achieve the following:

 We cut the time spent in half.
 Assuming we have 5 people on the call (or in the meeting), instead of spending 100 minutes for the feedback (4 times 5 minutes of feedback, equals 20 minutes, times 5 people, is a total time spent of 100 minutes), we can cut that to a “time cost” of 50 minutes (4 times 5 minutes screencast = 20 minutes, adding 30 minutes to watch and take notes at the recipient’s end).